 About

-I’m currently a third year PhD student in Electrical Engineering and Computer Science (EECS) at MIT.
+I’m currently a PhD student in Electrical Engineering and Computer Science (EECS) at MIT.
 I’m a proud member of the Atomic Architects Research Group, advised by Professor Tess Smidt.
+I also work closely with the Griffin Group in the Molecular Foundry at Lawrence Berkeley National Laboratory.
 I received a master’s degree in Computational and Mathematical Engineering (‘22) and a bachelor’s degree in physics with honors (‘21), both from Stanford University.
 I’m funded by the Department of Energy Computational Science Graduate Fellowship.

 Outside of research, I love to hike, backpack, and spend time outdoors.
 I also am an avid swimmer and a member of the MIT Women’s Chorale.